Splitting an import declaration

 Customs will notify you of the possibility to split a customs declaration by sending

-- a notification of inspection or examination or
+- a message notifying you of an inspection or examination or

 - purpose of the declaration = 5 split declaration